 Festivals and media

 Findlay’s passion for chamber music has led to performances with musicians including Victor Lieberman, Reiher Honeck, Lukas Hagen, Kaja Danczowska, Vladimir Mendelssohn, Alexander Lonquich and Jeffrey Kahane.
-Findlay has played at festivals including the Salzburg Festival, the Festival d’Aix-en-Provence in France, Maribor Festival in Slovenia, the International Musicians Seminar in Cornwall England, the “Ludwig van Beethoven Easter Festival” in Cracow, the “Music in Old Cracow” festival, the International Chopin Festival in Duszniki-Zdroj and the Villach Festival.
+Findlay has played at festivals including the Salzburg Festival, Festival d’Aix-en-Provence in France, Maribor Festival in Slovenia, International Musicians Seminar in Cornwall England, Shanghai International Arts Festival, “Ludwig van Beethoven Easter Festival” in Cracow, “Music in Old Cracow” festival, International Chopin Festival in Duszniki-Zdroj and the Villach Festival.
 Findlay has been featured on radio and television networks including the ORF in Austria, Czech National Radio, the Polish Radio & TVP, NHK in Japan, TRT2 in Turkey, the CBC in Canada and the National Public Radio in the USA.

 His recording of both of the Saint-Saëns cello concertos with the Poznań Philharmonic Orchestra is available on the DUX label.
 Findlay’s CD with pianist Per Rundberg of variations for cello and piano by Beethoven, Martinu and Gemrot on the Praga Digitals label is distributed by Harmonia Mundi and was reviewed in STRAD Magazine: „By using a very simple and unadorned tonal quality for the Beethoven, Jeremy Findlay also points to the development of the cello technique from the beginning of the 19th century to the present day, where he can explore the full range of sounds required”.